One of my favorite things in life is sushi. I love it anyway you give it to me—rolled, not rolled, plenty of wasabi…just load me up!

 Soy seemingly has a wonderful nutritional profile.
 But at issue here are the lectins and the fact that every time you eat soy, you’re slowing down your metabolism function (thyroid) by 30%!
 Not to mention that it is a top phytoestrogenic food and endocrine disruptor—who needs THAT?

-Anyone suffering with thyroid disease knows that threatening the already weak thyroid is not a wise move.
+Anyone suffering from thyroid disease knows that threatening the already weak thyroid is not a wise move.
 So years ago, when I discovered a tasty substitute called Coconut Aminos, I was beyond excited.

 Plus, Coconut Aminos have about 65% less sodium than regular soy sauce.